 The other day I downloaded a .RAR file.
 I saw them here and there but to my surprise never extracted one in the past.
-I really needed the app which I found in Mark’s article here to take a screenshot of my cell phone for another article.
+I really needed the app which I found in a previous article on taking a screenshot of my cell phone.

 So I then did a little digging around on MakeUseOf for free unzip programs that support the format and stumbled upon a 7Zip, an open-source file compression/extraction program which supports a multitude of compression formats.

 Although there is also a IZArc which MakeUseOf recently recommended in its 15 Must-Have Free Software Programs I still decided to go with 7zip.
 While both seem to be rather popular among techies, I went ahead with 7zip mainly for its high compression ratio.